 Angel joined the Hub in September 2015 as an Action Researcher.
 He is a very energetic young man who gives a younger view to the hub.
-Angel joined the Hub in September 2015 as an Action Researcher.
 Since he is a teen, he has experience in the way youth talk, what they like, and what ways they get information.
-He joined to better help people and make a difference and is a senior at High School Inc., a business and insurance academy located in Hartford.
+He joined to better help people and make a difference.
+He recently graduated from High School Inc., a business and insurance academy located in Hartford.

-Angel is interested in attending Central Connecticut State University when he graduates to study mathematics.
+Angel is currently attending Capital community college until he transfers to Central Connecticut State University to study Community Psychology.
 He is currently working for Bear’s Smokehouse, a restaurant in Downtown Hartford, but he also likes to volunteer in the community and help others in his spare time.
 Angel is a part of youth advocacy group in Hartford called Compass Junior Peacebuilders.
 He volunteers there in different communities to help advocate for educational rights.
-He wants to advocate more for youth and LGBTQ+ rights and also spends time going to helping youth organizations around Hartford.
-He has worked with neighborhoods and organizations advocate for different rights and community issues, event planning, social media outreach, and getting youth involved.
-In his my spare time he competes in triathlons, travels, and loves to play video games.
+He wants to advocate more for youth and LGBTQ+ rights and spends time helping youth organizations around Hartford.
+He has worked with neighborhoods and organizations advocating for different rights and community issues, event planning, social media outreach, and getting youth involved.
+In his spare time, he competes in triathlons, travels, and loves to play video games.

 For inquiries about our social media presence, contact him at: Angel.Cotto@icrweb.org

-Diana is currently working on a certification for IT & Networking, and plans to further her education.
-She aspires to use her professional training and experience at the Institute for Community Research to make a difference in the LGBT+ community.
+Diana is currently working on a certification for IT & Networking and plans to further her education.
+She aspires to use her professional training and experience at the Institute for Community Research to make a difference in the LGBTQ+ community.
 As someone who has experienced homelessness and struggled with her identity, she is motivated to help create a more positive world for people like them.
-In her spare time, she likes to pet dogs and play video games.
+In her spare time, she likes to pet dogs and plays video games.

-Jay is an Action Researcher at the Institute for the Community Research’s Youth Action Hub, joining the team on February 19th 2016.
+Jay is an Action Researcher at the Institute for the Community Research.
+He joined the Youth Action Hub in February of 2016.
 Jay’s research interests focus on understanding the scope of youth homelessness in Connecticut and what can be done to end youth homelessness.

 For general inquiries, contact her at: Natalie.Garcia@icrweb.org

-Melenie joined the Hub in March 2017 as a youth action researcher.
-Mel is a very humorous and outgoing young woman to everyone she meets.
-She joined to help youth have a voice and to organize better living situations.
+Mel joined the Hub in March 2017 as a youth action researcher.
+Mel is a very humorous and outgoing youngster to everyone she meets.
+She joined to help youth have a voice and to organize better-living situations.
 She was once homeless and wants to let people know that it’s not the end of the world, even when you hit rock bottom.
-You can’t give up on your dreams just because you feel numb with your life, it should give you more of a reason to do better and become who you want to be.
+You can’t give up on your dreams just because you feel numb with your life; it should give you more of a reason to do better and become who you want to be.

-Melenie is currently a Senior at New Britain High School and plans to attend Tunxis Community College in the fall.
-She plans on becoming a Child Protective Investigator and her goal is to get her Master’s degree in social work.
-She was president of the GSA club in NBHS her junior year, and she’s also employed at the Meriden mall as a sales associate in Rue 21.
-She’s very friendly and sweet and communicates well with others.
-Melenie spends most of her free time drawing and writing, she plans on publishing her experience with homelessness and having other situations to inspire young teens to never give up.
+Mel has recently graduated from New Britain High School and is currently attending Tunxis Community College.
+She plans on working in the filming field and is planning on getting her Master’s degree in Fine Arts.
+She was president of the Gay-Straight Alliance club in her high school her junior year.
+She’s very friendly, sweet and communicates well with others.
+Mel spends most of her free time drawing and writing.
+She is also running a YouTube channel called “MELANO” where she vlogs and tells different stories about her life.
+She plans on publishing her experience with homelessness and having other situations to inspire young teens to never give up.

 Dr. Heather Mosher is a Research Scientist and the founder and director of the Youth Action Hub at the Institute for Community Research.
 Dr. Mosher received her doctorate in systems science and social/community psychology.
-She specializes in youth participatory action research, youth-adult partnerships, systems science, and mixed-method research community-based participatory research that utilizes longitudinal design, quantitative and qualitative research methods, ethnography, participatory video, and system dynamic modeling.
-Dr. Mosher’s research focuses on social determinants of health, community prevention, mental health, youth homelessness and housing.
+She specializes in youth participatory action research, youth-adult partnerships, systems science, and community-based participatory research that utilizes longitudinal design, quantitative and qualitative research methods, ethnography, participatory video, and system dynamics modeling.
+Dr. Mosher’s research focuses on social determinants of health, community prevention, mental health, youth homelessness, and housing.

 For inquiries about the Youth Action Hub model, contact her at: Heather.Mosher@icrweb.org